gipplab/MathWikiLink/README.md

     mathwikilink_env\Scripts\activate

-Install the requirements (due to compatibility issues it is possible that setuptools needs to be uninstalled and reinstalled in version 58 before: pip uninstall setuptools, pip install setuptools==58 )
+Install the requirements (due to compatibility issues it is possible that setuptools 56.2.0 need to be installed before)

     cd MathWikiLink
+    pip install setuptools==56.2.0
     pip install -r requirements.txt

 Run the API by

     python api.py

 The file backend/run/SECRET.key is needed to access the data repository.
-If it isn't created automatically, try the following for Linux:

-    mkdir ./backend/run
-    touch ./backend/run/SECRET.key

-or Windows:

-    mkdir MathWikiLink\backend\run
-    copy NUL MathWikiLink\backend\run\SECRET.key

 Deactivate the environment by typing